 Selling and administrative expenses decreased 12.9% (-7.7% in constant currency and -6.6% in organic constant currency) in 2019 compared to 2018, due to the decrease in salary-related expenses as a result of a reduction in headcount and a decrease in office-related expenses driven by a decrease in the number of offices, a decrease in consulting costs related to certain technology projects, front-office centralization and back-office optimization activities incurred in the latter part of 2018 and a decrease in restructuring costs to \$19.8 million in 2019 from \$33.3 million in 2018.
 These decreases were partially offset by the \$8.4 million gain from the sale of a non-core language translation business in the Netherlands in 2018.
-The 2019 restructuring costs related to delivery model and other front-office centralization activities as well as back-office optimization activities primarily in Germany, the Netherlands, Sweden, and Belgium.
-The 2018 restructuring costs related to delivery model and other front-office as well as back-office optimization activities primarily in Germany, the Netherlands, Norway and Belgium.
+The 2019 restructuring costs related to delivery model and other front-office centralization activities as well as back-office optimization activities as well as back-office optimization activities as well as back-office centralization activities as well as back-office optimization activities as well as back-office optimization activities as well as back-office optimization activities primarily in the United Kingdom, Germany, the Netherlands, Norway and Belgium.